SchenLong/CP_Framework/README.md

 <img style="-webkit-user-select: none;cursor: zoom-in;" src="https://pics.me.me/knock-knock-its-the-police-we-just-wanna-talk-four-21533707.png" width="500" height="764">

 # External actors and Law enforcement
-To establish contact and receive feedback, ideally the participation from public forces for this project The participation of foundations involved in Child exploitation organism for the establishement of this framework.
+- To establish contact and receive feedback, ideally the participation from public forces for this project.
+- The participation of foundations involved in Child exploitation organism for the establishement of this framework.
-The support from a profesional psychologist for the CP investigators (the cost of the individual sessions will be covered by Black Capsu/e as a commitement and support to the community)
+- The support from a profesional psychologist for the CP investigators (the cost of the individual sessions will be covered by Black Capsu/e as part of its commmitement and support to the community)

 # Implementation and structure
 If an official structure would be required by law enforcement several solutions can be reasonably envisioned.